Surreal dunes, desert wildlife and marine mammals.

 Day 1 — Arrive in Windhoek

-Day 2 — The Namib Desert
+Day 2 — The Namib Desert, Sossuvlei

 From Windhoek, our journey takes us to the Khomas Hochland for the most dramatic views of the famous Namib Desert, 1800 metres below.
-After a steep descent into the desert we arrive at Sossuvlei, and our boutique lodge inside the National Park.
+After a steep descent to the desert we arrive at Sossuvlei, and our boutique lodge inside the National Park.
 We celebrate the sunset in a spectacular setting and enjoy the best stargazing you’ve ever experienced.

-Day 3 — Sossuvlei and the Skeleton Coast
+Day 3 — Sossuvlei

 At the break of dawn we head out to one of the world’s most iconic desert landscapes at Sossuvlei and Dead Vlei.
 Walking towards some of the world’s highest sand dunes, sculpted into incredible shapes, is a surreal and unforgettable experience.
 If you’re up for it, hike to the top of a massive dune to take some extraordinary photos.